webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Bolt-Rider.md

 - Ability/Cost/4
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/MOVEMENT
+- Ability/Categories/Movement
 ---

 ## Bolt Rider
+>4  Intellect

 You can move a long distance from one location to another almost instantaneously, carried by a bolt of lightning.
 You must be able to see the new location, and there must be no intervening barriers.
 Action.